astropy/astropy/docs/modeling/index.rst

 and fitting with parameter constraints.

 It is :ref:`designed <modeling-design>` to be easily extensible and flexible.
-Models do not reference fitting algorithms explicitely (though exceptions are sometimes necessary) and new fitting algorithms may be added without changing the existing models.
+Models do not reference fitting algorithms explicitly (though exceptions are sometimes necessary) and new fitting algorithms may be added without changing the existing models.
 In addition models can be combined in different ways using a machinery